 A perfect recipe for brunch or breakfast, broccoli adds extra texture and nutrition.

 Have you ever heard of a quick dump-and-bake recipe?
-Well, this one is top of my list of easy-peasy, toss-in-the-pan and cook dishes.
+Well, this one is top of my list of easy-peasy, toss-in-the-pan and bake dishes.

 It takes about 40 minutes to bake in the oven, but as it bakes it fills the kitchen with a lovely savory aroma.